 Procedure

 Participants were randomly assigned to pseudorandom presentation orders of the faces, scenes, and words blocks.
 Within each block, all stimuli were preceded by a 2000 ms fixation cross and then presented for XX ms. If participants did not make a response within 2000 ms, no response was recorded and the task advanced to the next trial.
-Participants responded by pressing either the “” or “” key on their keyboard, with the positive and negative response keys counterbalanced across participants.
+Participants responded by pressing either the “A” or “L” key on their keyboard, with the positive and negative response keys counterbalanced across participants.
 Valence bias for each stimulus category was calculated as the percent of negative responses for the ambiguous stimuli.
 As in Study 1, the task was administered using Gorilla Experiment Builder (Anwyl-Irvine et al., 2019), and was only accessible to participants in the United States through a computer.

 Data analysis

 Preregistration is available at the Open Science Framework website (osf.io/LINK).
 All data cleaning, analyses, and visualizations were completed using R (Version 3.6.0; R Core Team, 2017).
 Packages needed to reproduce analyses include (a bunch… list here).
 Prior to calculating our measure of valence bias (i.e., percent negativity for ambiguous stimuli), trials with reaction times less than 250 ms were removed (note that this was set to 200 ms in the data cleaning script.
 I’ve since updated to 250, but our previous results were likely at the 200 ms cutoff), as in Study 1.
 Additionally, only participants’ first response during each stimulus presentation was retained for analysis, and participants that failed to respond to 75% or more of the trials or did not correctly rate the clearly valenced stimuli greater than 60% of the time (n = 6) were removed prior to the statistical analyses.
 After, we calculated the proportion of trials in which each stimulus category was categorized as negative to measure valence bias.
 Linear mixed effects models were used to test for differences in percent negativity and reaction time across the stimulus and valence categories.
 Partial correlations were used to assess whether valence bias towards the ambiguous words was related to that of the faces and scenes, while controlling for gender and age.
-Where applicable, non-parametric tests were used for data failing to meet normality assumptions.
+Where applicable, non-parametric tests (Spearman’s correlations) were used for data failing to meet normality assumptions.

-RESULTS
+study 1 RESULTS

-Manipulation checks
+Manipulation check